 Whereas

-This document is a common proposal developed by the relevant Transmission System Operators (hereafter referred to as “TSOs”) of the Baltic Capacity Calculation region (hereafter referred to as “Baltic CCR”) regarding regional design of long-term transmission rights (hereafter referred to as “LTTR RD”).
+This document is a common proposal developed by the Transmission System Operators (hereafter referred to as “TSOs”) of the Baltic Capacity Calculation region (hereafter referred to as “Baltic CCR”) regarding regional design of long-term transmission rights (hereafter referred to as “LTTR RD”).

-The proposal (hereafter referred to as “LTTR RD Proposal”) takes into account the general principles, goals and other methodologies set out in the Commission Regulation (EU) 2016/1719 establishing a guideline on forward capacity allocation (hereafter referred to as the “FCA Regulation”) as well as Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-zonal exchanges in electricity (hereafter referred to as “Regulation (EC) No 714/2009”).
-The goal of the FCA Regulation is the coordination and harmonisation of forward capacity calculation and allocation in the long-term capacity markets, and it sets requirements for the TSOs to co-operate on a pan-European level; on the level of CCRs, and across bidding zone borders.
+The proposal for regional design of LTTRs takes into account the general principles, goals set out in the Commission Regulation (EU) 2016/1719 establishing a guideline on forward capacity allocation (hereafter referred to as the “FCA Regulation”) as well as Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (hereafter referred to as “Regulation (EU) 2019/943”).
+The FCA Regulation lays down detailed rules on cross-zonal capacity allocation in the forward markets, on the establishment of a common methodology to determine long-term cross-zonal capacity, on the establishment of a single allocation platform at European level offering long-term transmission rights, and on the possibility to return long-term transmission rights for subsequent forward capacity allocation or transfer long-term transmission rights between market participants.
 The FCA Regulation also sets rules for establishing European Harmonised Allocation Rules and regional/border specific annexes (hereafter referred to as “EU HAR”).
 The EU HAR established according to the FCA Regulation shall contain at least the description of the allocation process/procedure for LTTRs, including the minimum requirements for participation, financial matters, type of products offered in explicit auctions, nomination rules, curtailment and compensation rules, rules for market participants in case they are transferring their LTTRs, the use-it-or-sell-it principle (hereafter referred to as “UIOSI”), rules as regards to force majeure and liability.
 The EU HAR should also outline the contractual obligations to be respected by market participants.
-This LTTR RD Proposal is based on the rules set out in EU HAR.
+The LTTR RD is based on the rules set out in EU HAR.

-This LTTR RD Proposal takes into account the Baltic CCR National Regulatory Authorities (hereafter referred to as “NRAs”) decisions on cross-zonal risk hedging opportunities in accordance with Article 30 of FCA Regulation.
+This LTTR RD takes into account the competent Baltic CCR National Regulatory Authorities’ (hereafter referred to as “NRAs”) decisions on cross-zonal risk hedging opportunities in accordance with Article 30 of FCA Regulation.

+This LTTR RD takes into account the Opinion No 03/2022 of the European Union Agency for the Cooperation of Energy Regulators of 8 March 2022 relating to the implementation of long-term transmission rights on the FI-EE bidding zone border according to which “FCA Regulation does not expressly condition the allocation of LTTRs on the use of a specific capacity calculation methodology” and “cross-zonal capacity may be split according to a methodology bilaterally agreed by the relevant TSOs, subject to regulatory oversight, until the splitting methodology according to Article 16 of the FCA Regulation has been implemented”.

-Article 31 of the FCA Regulation constitutes the legal basis for the LTTR RD Proposal and defines specific requirements that the LTTR RD Proposal should take into account.
-Article 31 of the FCA Regulation has the following content:
+Article 31 of the FCA Regulation constitutes the legal basis for the LTTR RD and defines specific requirements that the LTTR RD should take into account Article 31 of the FCA Regulation has the following content:

 “1.
 Long-term cross-zonal capacity shall be allocated to market participants by the allocation platform in the form of physical transmission rights pursuant to the UIOSI principle or in the form of FTRs – options or FTRs – obligations.”